-The heat exchanger insulation utilizes ceramic fiber material.
-Wear a fitted NIOSH-approved particulate respirator (3m n95 or equivalent) When servicing the heat exchanger and burner assemblies.
+• The heat exchanger insulation utilizes ceramic fiber material.
+Wear a fitted NIOSH-approved particulate respirator (3m n95 or equivalent) when servicing.
 At high temperatures, ceramic fibers can be converted to crystalline silica fibers, which have been identified as carcinogenic when inhaled.

-In the event that access to the unit's combustion chamber is required, the preferred method is to remove the rear refractory first, since it is a much less complicated procedure; removing the front refractory requires first removing the blower, burner and air/fuel valve assemblies before reaching the refractory material.
+If access to the unit's combustion chamber is required, the preferred method is to remove the rear refractory first, since it is a much less complicated procedure; removing the front refractory requires first removing the blower, burner and air/fuel valve assemblies before reaching the refractory material.